Elmiron and Pigmentary Maculopathy: Understanding the Link

 Frequently Asked Questions

-What is Elmiron and what is it used for?
+What is Elmiron and why is it linked to pigmentary maculopathy?

 Does submitting information create an attorney-client relationship?